The contest is over. We will announce the winner shortly.

 How can we show inequality and its manifestations during the pandemic?
 Latin America and the Caribbean is the most unequal region in the world.
 Covid-19 is affecting some populations, cities and people more than others, and is deepening preexisting inequalities.
 Overcrowding, lack of access to social services and labor markets, informality, non-attendance at school or lack of support for vulnerable populations, such as children, migrants, people with disabilities, peoples, indigenous people, Afro-descendants, LGTBQ + population, are some of the great challenges identified but there are many more challenges.

-- The winning infographic will be published on the IDB corporate channels and blogs, along with an interview of the author
+- The winning visualization will be published on the IDB corporate channels and blogs, along with an interview of the author

-- Whenever the situation (COVID-19) allows, the winner will be invited to Washington DC to give a presentation on the infographic.
+- Whenever the situation (COVID-19) allows, the winner will be invited to Washington DC to give a presentation on the visualization.

 - Fill out this form and upload your graph here!

 - Each entry is a visualization.
 This includes, for example: dashboards, infographics or dynamic visualizations, but not multiple pages.